-The Master shakes his head and says, “I do not know.
-I’ve never thought about it.”
+The Master shakes his head gently and responds, “I cannot say, for I have never thought about it.”

 Who can be still